-This upscale burg shimmers with an impressive number of Michelin-noted restaurants, thanks to perennial three-star The French Laundry, the one-star Bouchon bistro, and the Bib Gourmand–rated Redd Wood.
+The upmarket town of Yountville shimmers with an impressive number of Michelin-noted restaurants, thanks to perennial three-star The French Laundry, the one-star Bouchon bistro and the Bib Gourmand–rated Redd Wood.

-While celebrity chef Thomas Keller put Yountville on the culinary map when he took over The French Laundry in 1994, the town has since developed into a world-class destination of dining, shopping, lodging, spas, and wine tasting—sometimes all rolled into one.
-Consider the ultra-swanky, LEED Platinum–certified Bardessono resort, with its high-end farm-to-table Lucy Restaurant & Bar, a spa, and a lounge showcasing food and cocktails fed by on-site gardens.
-The resort is also walking distance to notable tasting rooms like Ma(i)sonry Napa Valley, housed in a historic stone building and featuring an art gallery where you can sample wines from more than 20 vintner partners.
+While celebrity chef Thomas Keller put the town on the culinary map when he took over The French Laundry in 1994, it has since developed into a world-class destination for dining, shopping, accommodation, spas and wine tasting—sometimes all rolled into one.
+Consider the ultra-swanky, LEED Platinum–certified Bardessono resort, with its high-end farm-to-table Lucy Restaurant & Bar, a spa, and a lounge showcasing food and cocktails supplied by the on-site gardens.
+The resort is also within walking distance of notable tasting rooms such as Ma(i)sonry Napa Valley, which is housed in a historic stone building and features an art gallery where you can sample wines from more than 20 vintner partners.

 Chef Thomas Keller put Yountville on the culinary map when he took over The French Laundry in 1994.

-Indeed, the whole community of Yountville is walkable, with easy access to such covetable items as high-end chapeaux at Montecristi Panama Hats, wine bottles recycled into chic jewelry at Yount Street Glass, and home and culinary niceties from the Domain Home & Garden shop, across from chef Michael Chiarello’s award-winning Bottega restaurant.
+Indeed, the whole community of Yountville is walkable, with easy access to such covetable products as high-end chapeaux from Montecristi Panama Hats, wine bottles recycled into chic jewellery at Yount Street Glass, and home and culinary niceties from the Domain Home & Garden shop, opposite chef Michael Chiarello’s award-winning Bottega restaurant.

-For a sign of how this tiny enclave of less than 3,000 souls has evolved into a true lifestyle destination, just look at luxury newcomer Silver Trident Winery.
-The Tuscan-style stone building sits in the heart of downtown and features an elegantly appointed living room, dining room, and library with decor (all for sale) from Ralph Lauren Home.
-Then, there’s the glittery new JCB Tasting Salon from global vintner Jean-Charles Boisset, resplendent with jewels and Baccarat crystal, as well as wine.
+For a sign of how this tiny village of less than 3,000 souls has evolved into a true lifestyle destination, just look at luxury Silver Trident Winery.
+The Tuscan-style stone building sits in the heart of the town and features an elegantly appointed living room, dining room and library with decor (all for sale) from Ralph Lauren Home.
+Then there’s the glittery JCB Tasting Salon from global vintner Jean-Charles Boisset, resplendent with jewels and Baccarat crystal as well as wine.

 Nicknamed “Napa Valley’s Main Street,” this popular wine-country town has a bumper crop of shops, art galleries, and cute cafes.
 Join an olive oil tasting at Olivier and satisfy your sweet tooth at Woodhouse Chocolate.
 Merryvale Vineyards (the first winery in the valley to be built after the repeal of Prohibition) holds daily tasting seminars in its historic cask room—it’s a great way to educate your palette before you head out to area wineries.
 That said, there are plenty of in-town tasting rooms—nice if you don’t want to drive.
 A local Passport St. Helena gives you access to eight stroll-to wineries, where you’ll get exclusive tastes of top vintages paired with small bites.